Dental Basics: What Are Wisdom Teeth?

 Before the extraction procedure, the teeth and the surrounding tissues will have to be numbed with local anesthesia.
 In addition to this, our dentists will also decide on a sedative to control anxiety.
 All these are tailored to your comfort and procedural demands.

-The extraction method varies on the condition and position of wisdom teeth–forceps are generally used for fully erupted teeth and surgical options for impacted teeth, which may include bone removal and sectioning of the teeth.
+The extraction method varies depending on the condition and position of the wisdom teeth.
+Forceps are generally used for fully erupted teeth, while surgical options are used for impacted teeth, which may include bone removal and tooth sectioning.

 Recovery After Wisdom Teeth Removal